Open Topics: A speaking and listening group.

 To join our next meeting: Send an email request to: opentopicspnw@gmail.com to receive the Zoom link and be placed on the email list.

-Meeting Plans for January:
+Meeting Plans for March:

 Open Topics charges no dues and requires no membership.